Three Pennsylvania school districts will become digital districts

 courses, encompasses urban, suburban and rural areas in one district.
 Bowman

-said the challenge is figuring out how to connect and deliver education
+said the challenge there is figuring out how to connect and deliver education

 to the different areas.